 The response time range, between 945ms and 1,712ms with an average of 1,329ms, is on the higher side for a monitoring check, though UptimeRobot’s response time figures measure the full round trip from its monitoring location and are not directly comparable to GTmetrix’s TTFB.

-Over 30 days of testing, Bluehost WordPress hosting held up well on the metric that matters most: uptime.
-A single 19-minute incident and 99.955% availability is a result I would be happy to see from any host.
+In the course of the 30-day testing, I’d say a single 19-minute incident and 99.955% availability is a result I would be happy to see from any host.

 For the Self-Managed VPS, I provisioned a Standard VPS NVMe 2 in the USA Virginia region and ran the full Linux benchmark suite from my testing methodology.